 - Being exposed to or touching a contaminated surface or object, and subsequently, touching your nose or your mouth;

 - Being infected before the time rashes develop in an infected person.
 Once the rash shows up, the condition is not contagious any longer.

 How is Slapped Cheek Syndrome Diagnosed?

-The fifth disease is easily diagnosed with the help of physical examination.
+The fifth disease is easily diagnosed with the help of history and physical examination.
 The condition is also diagnosed with the help of a blood test.
 However, you usually need not undergo any medical test.